operating-function/pallas/doc/COG.md

 -   This is important because it means that extremely large values can be returned by EVAL without bogging down the log.

+Finally, there is the `%cog` requests.
+A user is likely to have multiple processes that they wish to run, and having those processes communicate over hardware CALLs would mean that each IPC message must be written into the event log.
+So we have a few special calls for process management and IPC between cogs.
+Like `%eval`, most `%cog` requests have special event log representations so that you're storing a record that something happened that could be recalculated on log replay.

+(If cog A sends a message to cog B, all you need to do is record that B processed the message from cog A at a given request index, instead of serializing and storing the full noun sent in the event log.)

+The `%cog` requests are:

+-   `[%cog %spin fan] -> IO Pid`: Starts a cog and returns its cog id.

+-   `[%cog %stop pid] -> IO Fan`: Stops a cog and returns the cog's value.

+-   `[%cog %recv] -> IO Fan`: Waits for a message from another process.

+-   `[%cog %send pid fan] -> IO ()`: Sends the fan value to pid, returning on success. `%recv`/`%send` are special in that they always both execute atomically; you'll never have one without the other in the event log.

+-   `[%cog %who] -> IO Pid`: Tells the cog who it is.
+Any other way of implementing this would end up with changes to the type of the cog function taking an extra `Pid ->`.

 <!---
 Local Variables: